MikroElektronika/mikrosdk_click_v2/clicks/dac17/details.md

 #### Example key functions :

-- `dac17_send_command` This function is used to send specific command of the DAC 17 click board.
+- `dac17_send_command` This function is used to send specific command of the DAC 17 Click board.
 ```c
 err_t dac17_send_command ( dac17_t *ctx, uint8_t command, uint8_t ch_sel, uint16_t data_in );
 ```

-- `dac17_set_dac_output` This function is used to set output level of the sellected channel of the DAC 17 click board.
+- `dac17_set_dac_output` This function is used to set output level of the sellected channel of the DAC 17 Click board.
 ```c
 err_t dac17_set_dac_output ( dac17_t *ctx, uint8_t ch_sel, uint16_t dac_data );
 ```

-- `dac17_set_all_dac_output` This function is used to set output level of the DAC 17 click board.
+- `dac17_set_all_dac_output` This function is used to set output level of the DAC 17 Click board.
 ```c
 err_t dac17_set_all_dac_output ( dac17_t *ctx, uint16_t dac_data );
 ```